nicokosi/blog/content/creating-strava-charts-with-clojure-and-incanter-en.md

 The following function:

-- calls the [Strava API for activities](http://strava.github.io/api/v3/activities/) with an authorization token to retrieves the 200 last activities (run/ride/swim), as a JSON object array
+- calls the [Strava API for activities](http://strava.github.io/api/v3/activities/) with an authorization token to retrieve the 200 last activities (run/ride/swim), as a JSON object array
 - converts this JSON object array to a sequence of Clojure maps:
 ```clojure
 (defn strava-activities [token]